 More or less the same decision-making process applies to managing directors of a one-tier system SE and a GmbH.

-The supervisory board of an AG, a two-tier system SE and a KGaA decides by way of resolution, generally with a simple majority.
+The supervisory board of an AG, a two-tier system SE and a KGaA decide by way of resolution, generally with a simple majority.
 However, the articles of association or the rules of procedure for the supervisory board may foresee qualifying majority requirements.
 Supervisory board meetings shall be held as physical meetings from the statutory starting point.

 Electronically set-up meetings as well as mixture forms are permissible, except for the meeting preparing the annual general meeting, which must be a physical meeting in the presence of the auditor.
 Supervisory board members not present in a meeting may not be represented by third persons or other supervisory board members, but can only give a written voting declaration (Stimmbotschaft).
 The meeting has a quorum if the majority of members are present – at least three.